antarc0y/AR-Biosphere/docblueprint/pages/meeting.md

         - Raun: design UI of landing page, update user stories to match new sprints
         - Huy: update list of similar projects and open source projects

+??? abstract "Feb 8 / Sprint 2 Update Meeting + Unity Workshop"

+    ## Main Purpose

+    - Comfirm progress for sprint 2, further divide the tasks in a more specific manner
+    - Discuss assigning issues on Git
+    - Learn Unity with Yazeed

+    ## Attendance

+    - The entire biosphere team, Yazeed (only for workshop)

+    ## Important Takeaways

+    - Documentation updates mostly completed, addressed feedbacks from sprint 1

+    - Push Unity code base to Git, work on landing page and accessing camera

+    - Work on testing

+    - Aim to have everything done by Friday, Feb 10